 To opt in to this feature, you need the Manage Encryption Keys permission.
-Then opt in from the Advanced Settings page.
+Then opt in from the Encryption Settings page.

-- 1. From Setup, in the Quick Find box, enter Platform Encryption, and then select Advanced Settings. - 2.
-Select Restrict Access to Encryption Policy Settings.
+- 1. From Setup, in the Quick Find box, enter Encryption Settings, and then select Encryption Settings. - 2.
+In the Advanced Encryption Settings section, turn on Restrict Access to Encryption Policy Settings.

-You can also enable the Restrict Access to Encryption Policy Settings programmatically.
+You can also enable Restrict Access to Encryption Policy Settings programmatically.
 For more information, see PlatformEncryptionSettings in the Metadata API Developer Guide.